hexbatch/apple-core/core-docs/step-6-elements/live-attribute-overview.md

         toggled_at: timestamp
         updated_at: timestamp
         added_by: user_id
-        local_state: if this attribute holds an action, script or remote
+        local_state: if this attribute holds an action remote

 There can be duplicates of attributes here, one from the element type and one from a live attribute When a live attribute is removed from the element, it's removed from the lookup here and the element type attribute is used again